BastiPaeltz/ansible-openvpn/README.md

 - setting up a OpenVPN PKI using easyrsa3 with certificate revokation, DH parameters and HMAC
 - generates [multiple OpenVPN client configurations](#Distributing-key-files)
 - support for [certificate signing request](#Adding-clients-using-a-CSR)
-- easy [client management](#Adding-clients) via ansible playbooks, e.g. will [fetch](http://docs.ansible.com/ansible/latest/modules/fetch_module.html) client config files
+- convenient [client management](#Adding-clients) via ansible playbooks, e.g. will [fetch](http://docs.ansible.com/ansible/latest/modules/fetch_module.html) client config files
 - use only TLS ciphers that implement perfect forward secrecy
 - OpenVPN configuration aims to enhance security, e.g. use of `tls-auth`, `verify-x509-name` or `push block-outside-dns`
 - CA password is not stored on the OpenVPN host